BenjaminShinar/udemy_dotNET_design_patterns/README.md

 1 - 3 - 5 - 7 =0.
 can we find for each number if there is an operator set that reaches this value?

-an example of using an index property and enums.
+an example of using an index property and enums to do a formula evaluation.

 </details>